John George McTavish

 John George McTavish (c.
-1778 – 20 July 1847, also spelled Mactavish) was a Scottish-born fur trader who played a significant role in the North West Company's activities in North America during the early 19th century.
+1778 – 20 July 1847, also spelled MacTavish and Mactavish) was the younger son of the 19th Hereditary Chief of Clan MacTavish and a Scottish-born fur trader who played a significant role in the North West Company's activities in North America during the early 19th century.
 He entered the North American fur trade in 1798 with the North West Company, wherein he challenged the monopoly of the Hudson's Bay Company.
 Personal controversies arose from his marriages, notably abandoning his common-law wife Matooskie, an Indigenous Canadian woman, for Catherine Aitken Turner, sparking condemnation and rumours.

 In the 1830s, his health declined.
 He died in 1847, leaving his estate to daughters from both marriages.

 Early life

-John George McTavish was born Mactavish around 1778 in Dunardary, Argyll, Scotland.
-His father Lachlan held the title of chief within Clan MacTavish.
+John George McTavish was born Mactavish around 1778 at Dunardry, the ancestral seat of Clan MacTavish in Knapdale, Argyll, Scotland.
+His father Lachlan MacTavish of Dunardry held the title of 19th Hereditary Chief of Clan MacTavish, Chief of the Name and Arms of MacTavish, and formally matriculated the MacTavish chiefly arms at the Court of the Lord Lyon in 1793 — the first formal MacTavish arms matriculation — partly prompted by Simon McTavish's inquiry about the MacTavish arms.

 In 1798, he joined the North West Company (NWC), a North American fur trading business during the late 18th and early 19th centuries.
-He was enlisted by Simon McTavish, a distant relative and prominent figure in the fur trade, who influenced him to subsequently spell his family name as McTavish.
+He was enlisted by Simon McTavish, a distant relative and prominent figure in the fur trade, who influenced him to subsequently spell his family name as McTavish rather than the chiefly family spelling of MacTavish.
+John George's nephew, William MacTavish — son of his brother Sheriff Dugald MacTavish, the 20th Chief — succeeded as the 21st Hereditary Chief of Clan MacTavish and became Governor of Rupert's Land and Assiniboia for the Hudson's Bay Company.